arnaudin/arnaudin.github.io/_projects/autodesk-mobile-job-monitor.md

 thumbnail: "/projects/autodesk-job-monitor/job-monitor-thumbnail.jpg"

 intro: |
   Users have been able to run large simulations in the cloud using Autodesk Simulation 360 since 2012.
-There has been an inherent limitation that these simulation jobs can only be monitored and managed from the source machine--often a desktop engineering computer.
+There has been an inherent limitation that these simulation jobs can only be monitored and managed from the source machine—often a desktop engineering computer.

   Mobile Job Monitor provides a simple way to check progress and status of cloud simulations, which may take hours or sometimes even days to complete.

-A typical workflow is that an engineer will submit several jobs to solve in the afternoon before leaving the office, and will want monitor them that evening as they run.
+  A typical workflow is that an engineer will submit several simulation jobs to solve in the afternoon before leaving the office, and will want monitor them that evening as they run.
+If something unexpected occurs they could often make a quick fix and still have results in the morning.

+  **Role:** This was a design-led visioning project stemming directly from user feedback and journey mapping observations.
+I designed the workflow, created mockups, and built a simple prototyope in conjunction with an Android development course I was taking at the time.
+The app read static data rather than via a live API.

 content_layout:
   - section_layout: 2col